 Junior doctors prepare for longest strike in NHS history

-Junior doctors in England are to stage the longest strike in NHS history at a time when the service is at its “most stretched”, an expert has said.
+Junior doctors in England are to stage the longest strike in NHS history at a time when experts say the service is at its “most stretched”.

+With the NHS under pressure from mounting Covid cases and other seasonal viruses, medics are to walk out for six days from Wednesday.

 NHS England’s national medical director, Professor Sir Stephen Powis, said: “This January could be one of the most difficult starts to the year the NHS has ever faced.